StringhiniLab/GitHubProceduresLab/README.md

 ## Inspired?
 Cite Us!
 If you use this book, please cite it as follows:

-**D'Andrea, F., & Stringhini, S. Code and Data Lab Management Guidelines: R and GitHub Starter Kit for New Team Members [Computer software]. https://github.com/StringhiniLab/GitHubProceduresLab. *https://doi.org/10.5281/zenodo.14510774***
+**D'Andrea, F., & Stringhini, S. Code Lab Management Guidelines: R and GitHub Starter Kit for New Team Members [Computer software]. https://github.com/StringhiniLab/GitHubProceduresLab. *https://doi.org/10.5281/zenodo.14510774***

 ## Session Info
 The current environment setup is managed using `renv` to ensure reproducibility.
 The session info is as follows: